Coronavirus COVID-19 in Alaska – What you need to know.

 Are cruise ships going to Alaska?

 Large overnight cruise ship sailings are suspended indefinitely, per an order from the Centers for Disease Control and Prevention.
-The order expires on September 30, 2020, but could be extended or modified before that date.
+The order was extended through October 2020, but could be extended or modified before that date.

-The Cruise Line Industry has suspended all U.S. cruise ship operations until September 15.
+The Cruise Line Industry has currently suspended all U.S. cruise ship operations until further notice.

-The port of Seattle has also delayed the cruise season until after the coronavirus pandemic ends.
+The port of Seattle has also delayed opening until after the coronavirus pandemic is under control.

 Passengers will need to directly contact cruise lines to see how they are planning to reschedule cruises during these restrictions.